Ricorocks-Digital-Agency/Soap/README.md

 Hooks allow you to perform actions before and after Soap makes a request.
 These hooks can be local (per request), or global (applied to every request).

+You can make changes to the `Request` object in `beforeRequesting` hooks if you wish.
+These changes will be reflected in the actual request.
+In fact, this is how the Soap `include` functionality works.

 ### Local

 To create a local hook, chain `beforeRequesting` or `afterRequesting` to a `Request` object: